Topic: Implementation and Treatment

 Project Members

-The main goal of this project is that adolescents with posttraumatic stress disorder (PTSD) will recover as fast as possible.
+The main goal with the project is that adolescents with posttraumatic stress disorder (PTSD) will recover as fast as possible.
 It is also a goal to have more user involvement in treatment of PTSD, and that patients will attain more insight in, and better possibilities to influence, their own therapy courses.

 In order to do this we will